Drone3D-Team/Drone3D/README.md

 * [License](#license)

 ## Description
 Drone3D is the mobile application that let you plan and execute drone mission to take pictures of a location.
 These photos can then be used to reconstruct a 3D model of the area.
 You have the possibility to share the missions you've planned with other or see their missions.
-This app can be used with any drone or simulation supporting [MAVSDK](https://mavsdk.mavlink.io/main/en/index.html).
+This app can be used with any drone or simulation supported by [MAVSDK](https://mavsdk.mavlink.io/main/en/index.html).
 ## Usage and features

 ### Register and login